StudentDSnyc/blackFlamingo/R/Slides.md

 Models Trained
 ========================================================

-(In R and Python)
+In R and Python:

 - Multiple linear, spline
 - Ridge, LASSO, elastic net
 - Decision tree (basic)
-- Random Forest
+- Random forest
 - Gradient boosted forest
 - XGBoosted forest

-Stacking
+Stacking...then averaging
 ========================================================

 Following Zeyu:

 - 1 Spline
 - 1 XGBoost

-Meta model: GBM
+- Meta model: GBM

-KAGGLE
+In the end, averaging the predictions for our spline and our XGBoost was better than stacking, so that's what we ended with.

+Discussion
 ========================================================

+Results and lessons

+- Best Kaggle score/rank: .1218, 639/2288
+- Git checkout is amazing!!